New York City Estate Planning Attorney

 There are two types of trusts: revocable and irrevocable.
 Revocable trusts help bypass probate and irrevocable trusts assist in estate tax planning.
 If you have children that are minors, you should consider creating a will with a testamentary trust (a trust that does not come into existence unless you, or you and your spouse or partner, both die).

-Also Handling Marital Agreements
+We Also Handle Marital Agreements In NYC

 For unmarried couples, drafting a domestic partnership agreement will help ensure the couple’s assets are divided equally and fairly between the two parties.
 It is important to note that a domestic partnership agreement isn’t the same as a domestic partnership agreement.
-These types of agreements, as well as pre- and post-marital agreements are legal contracts drafted and reviewed by attorneys.
+These types of agreements, as well as pre-and post-marital agreements, are legal contracts drafted and reviewed by attorneys.

 The following are the most recognized reasons why couples should consider drafting these agreements:

-- They can be used to memorialize the partner’s respective contributions toward the acquisition of major assets, such as real property, investments, and so forth, and provide a mechanism for division of assets and liabilities in the event of dissolution of the relationship.
+- They can be used to memorialize the partner’s respective contributions toward the acquisition of major assets, such as real property, investments, and so forth, and provide a mechanism for the division of assets and liabilities in the event of dissolution of the relationship.
 This can also be addressed in a separate document called a “Joint Tenancy Agreement.”

 - They define financial obligations to one another (and/or to the partner’s, children), both during the partnership and after dissolution.

-- They can define separate and joint property for the purposes of equitable distribution upon the dissolution of the relationship.
+- They can define a separate and joint property for the purposes of equitable distribution upon the dissolution of the relationship.

 If you are unmarried and have a Domestic Partnership Agreement, these agreements are important because they may provide the basis upon which a court may grant the parties a particular right or benefit ascribed to legally married couples exclusively if the relationship dissolves.
 As dissolutions are often messy and contested, these agreements provide the court with a clear declaration of the intentions of the parties.